maxbbraun/fever/README.md

 # FEVER

 A contactless fever thermometer with auto-aim.
-Combines a thermal camera with face detection and uses ambient sensors for calibration.
+Combines a thermal camera with face detection.

+⚠️ ***This is an incomplete prototype.
+It is not a medical device.
+See [issues](issues) for remaining work.***

 ## Parts